stanley-gu/standardsCh/chapter.md

 interchange standards that permit biologists to easily exchange dynamical models between different software tools.
 In this chapter two chief model exchange standards, SBML and CellML are described.
-In addition, the development of extensible software frameworks, including SBW and BioUML are discussed and the role they might play in stimulating the development of new tools and approaches.
+In addition, the development of extensible software frameworks, including SBW, are discussed and the role they might play in stimulating the development of new tools and approaches.
 Finally, the range of possible computational applications is described, highlighting the rich set of tools that is emerging as systems biology becomes a